TCM Tongue Diagnosis Guide: How to Read Color, Coating, Shape, and AI Tongue Analysis

 - Moisture levels and metabolic balance

-The Five Key Aspects of Tongue Diagnosis
+The Five Key Aspects of Tongue Analysis

 1. Tongue Color (舌色, Shé Sè)